Thoughts of an aspiring astronaut

-Abby has also created a worldwide outreach program, called the #SoyuzAdventure, that is geared at igniting passion and excitement about space, STEM and dreaming with kids around the world and includes an email pen pal program, classroom visits and web chats, speaking at events and sharing on her social media channels and blog.
+Abby has also created a worldwide outreach program called the #FutureOfSpace that is geared at igniting passion and excitement about space, STEM and dreams with kids around the world.
+It includes an email pen pal program, classroom visits, web chats, speaking at events and sharing on her social media channels and blog.

-By 8th grade, Abigail was a member of her school’s top ranked Science Bowl team, and had created an award winning State History Day Project Titled: Debate and Diplomacy: The History of the ISS.
+By 8th grade, Abby was a member of her school’s top-ranked Science Bowl team and had created an award-winning State History Day Project titled Debate and Diplomacy: The History of the ISS.
 The project spanned both history and science and included Abby’s interviews with astronauts as well as industry space experts like Susan Freedman, an engineer for the International Space Station.

 It was during this project that Abby created an online presence and became AstronautAbby.
 She found the power of social media allowed her to connect with people around the world who were both space professionals as well as enthusiasts.
-In December 2011 Abby was invited as a guest blogger for NASA’s ISS blog writing a post titled “Meet a Teen With Space Dreams”.
-In March 2012 Abby was featured in an article on NASA’s education website titled “Astronaut Abby Hearts NASA”.
-In October of 2013 Abby was invited to present a TEDX talk in Tampa Bay, her talk titled “What’s Your Mars?” has been shared around the globe and has inspired thousands of kids and adults to find their Mars and follow their own passion and purpose.
-What the video now to be inspired and please share with your friends!
+In December 2011, Abby was invited as a guest blogger for NASA’s ISS blog, in which she wrote a post titled “Meet a Teen With Space Dreams.”
+In March 2012, Abby was featured in an article on NASA’s education website titled “Astronaut Abby Hearts NASA.”
+In October of 2013, Abby was invited to present a TEDx talk in Tampa Bay.
+Her talk titled “What’s Your Mars?” has been shared around the globe, inspiring thousands of kids and adults to find their Mars and follow their own passion and purpose.
+Watch the video now to be inspired and please share with your friends!

-Currently entering her Senior year in high school, Abby is taking all of her courses at the University of Minnesota as part of an exclusive post-secondary education program through Minneapolis Public Schools.
-Abby continues to conduct her STEM and Space outreach program, as well as volunteer to help run kid’s science programs within her community.
-She has been a Model UN member for the past four years as well as a part of the Youth in Government Program and the statewide steering committee for these programs.
-She is also serves as a captain of her high school gymnastics team, a varsity member of her high school dive and swim team and a varsity member of her high school track and field team with pole vaulting as her main event.
-It’s obvious that keeping Abby on the ground is a challenge as she loves to be flying through the air!
+Currently in her senior year in high school, Abby is taking all of her courses at the University of Minnesota as part of an exclusive post-secondary education program through Minneapolis Public Schools.
+Abby continues to conduct her STEM and Space outreach program as well as volunteer to help run kids science programs within her community.
+She has been a Model UN member and part of the Youth in Government Program through her four years of high school.
+She has also participated in the statewide steering committee for these programs.
+Abby serves as a captain of her high school gymnastics team, a varsity member of her high school dive team and a varsity member of her high school track and field team with pole vaulting as her main event.
+It’s obvious that keeping Abby on the ground is a challenge, as she loves to be flying through the air!